Dr Tom Nickson

 - MA: Gothic Encounters: Architecture & Emulation in the Middle Ages

 - BA (1st year): Power & Piety: Medieval Westminster

 - BA (2nd year): The Virgin's Places, 1220-1350: Church, City and Realm

 - BA (3rd year): Art & Identities in Medieval Spain

 Tom is particularly interested in hearing from students thinking of pursuing doctoral research in the fields of art, architecture and visual culture in medieval Europe (and its historiography), and cultural exchange in the medieval Mediterranean.

 - 'The Lost Romanesque Cathedral of Tortosa: 1148-1347'

 - 'Remembering Fernando.
-Multi-lingual inscriptions in medieval Iberia', in Viewing texts: Inscriptions as image and ornament in the Late Antique and Medieval Mediterranean, eds A. Eastmond & E. James (CUP).
+Multi-lingual inscriptions in medieval Iberia', in Viewing texts: Inscriptions as image and ornament in the Late Antique and Medieval Mediterranean, ed A. Eastmond

 - Picturing Kingship in Medieval Castile, eds.
 T. Nickson and K. Donahue-Wallace, special 2012 issue of the Hispanic Research Journal, with papers from a conference organised in York in July 2011.